-Unlike much other pizza dough without yeast recipes, this recipe does not use even baking powder or baking soda.
-Means none of the leavening agents (yeast, baking soda, baking powder) is there.
-And it’s not even sourdough pizza.
+Unlike other Pizza dough without yeast recipes, this recipe does not use even baking powder or baking soda.
+And it's not even sourdough pizza.
 All that this recipe need is your time!

 So, all those who are scared of using yeast and all those who do not want to use baking soda/powder in their cooking, this recipe is for you.
 A very simple and straight forward recipe.
 If you make chapatis then you can make this pizza base as well or say Naan or kulcha.